For questions about this program, contact Kevin Reigh, Community Arts Program Manger

 A professional artist is someone who has specialized training in the field (not necessarily in academic institutions), who is recognized as such by his or her peers (artists working in the same artistic tradition), who has a history of public presentation, publication and/or production and who is committed to devoting more time to her/his artistic activity if financially feasible.

 TAC recognizes that due to systemic barriers within the broader arts community (e.g. limited mainstream presentation opportunities for artists from equity-seeking communities) that some flexibility may be required in interpreting eligibility criteria to take into account equivalent professional experience and contexts.
 Potential applicants from equity-seeking communities are encouraged to discuss their eligibility with the program manger in advance of submitting an application.

 If you have any questions with regard to determining professional credentials for eligibility to this program, please contact the Community Arts Program Manager.

 To be eligible for Project funding, applicants must be incorporated non-profit organizations or unincorporated collectives operating on a not-for-profit basis.
 A collective is defined as a group of two or more artists working together under a group name, either on a single project or on an ongoing basis.
 For collectives of two artists, both must be City of Toronto residents.
 For collectives of more than two artists, the majority of members must be City of Toronto residents.

 The project for which funding is requested must include the collaborative involvement of professional artists with community members.

-First-time applicants to the Community Arts program must speak with the Community Arts Officer prior to submitting an application in order to confirm eligibility.
+First-time applicants to the Community Arts program must speak with the Community Arts Program Manager prior to submitting an application in order to confirm eligibility.

 Funding cannot be used to support an organization’s ongoing staff or faculty salaries.
 This program does not support schools, tuition-funded training programs, curriculum-based programs, or research projects.